leovct/zk-evm-prover-infra/DEBUG2.md

 ![cluster-metrics](./debug2-cluster-metrics.png)

-## Errors

-Fatal error when trying to prove the second block `b20362227`.
+Unfortunately, we hit a atal error when trying to prove the second block `b20362227` of the range...

 ```bash
 2024-07-23T13:27:21.356183Z  INFO prover: Proving block 20362227